makllama/makllama/README.md

 # kcd-shanghai-2024

+Alternative titles:

+- Running LLMs on Kubernetes with Virtual Kubelet + Containerd + ShimV2 + runm
+- Beyond container, orchestrate LLMs with Kubernetes on macOS

 ## Background

 With over 100,000 Docker Pulls, [Ollama](https://github.com/ollama/ollama) has become a popular choice for building and running language models on the local machine.